 Home Away From Home Head Start is currently accepting applications to provide free comprehensive child development services to children 3 to 5 years old.
 The program is for low-income families and is a full day-full year program.
 For more information on the educational and health services provided, call 484-3238.

 The Cumberland Adult Reading Council provides free, one-on-one tutoring for adults who want to learn to read, write, and improve math skills.
 To learn more about their services, contact the Cumberland Adult Reading Council at 337-5809

-The Art Circle Public Library has a Public Internet Lab in the lower level of the building with 8 computers for public use.
+The Art Circle Public Library offers free public internet access, with 21 computers for public use.
 The library hours are Monday, Tuesday, Thursday, and Friday 8:00 a.m. to 7:00 p.m. and Wednesday and Saturday 8:00 a.m. to 4:00 p.m.
-Parking is available in the back; the public is encouraged to take advantage of this free service offered by the library.
+The public is encouraged to take advantage of this free service offered by the library.

 The Bread of Life Rescue Mission is in need of donations of non-perishable food such as dry rice or beans, instant potatoes, canned foods, peanut butter, and Jello and Kool-Aid mixes.
 You may drop off donations at the mission located at 281 W. Fourth Street, or call 707-0503.

 The Disabled American Veterans, located behind Kroger on Old Sparta Highway, will have country music every Saturday evening from 7-10 PM, featuring The Buckner Brothers.
 For information, call 210-7400.

 Glade Creek Community and Senior Citizen Center holds monthly meetings the 2nd Tuesday of each month at 6:30 p.m.
 Everyone is welcome to attend; call 277-3044 for more information.